arantius/tranquil-initramfs/README.md

 you will find the initramfs in the directory that you are currently in.
 Copy that file to your boot directory and name it whatever you want.

-### Kernel Options
+### Kernel Parameters

 #### General

-`root` - Location to rootfs
-* example for ZFS: linux <kernel> root=tank/gentoo/root
-* example for rootfs on luks partition: linux <kernel> root=/dev/mapper/vault_0
-* example for regular drive: linux <kernel> root=/dev/sda4

-`usr` - Location of separate /usr
+`init` - Specifies the init system to use.
+If the init system isn't located in /sbin/init, you can specific it explictly:
-* example: linux <kernel> root=/dev/sda4 usr=/dev/sda3
+* example: linux \<kernel\> root=tank/gentoo/root init=/path/to/init

-If you use this option, you need to make sure that /usr is on the same type of style as your /.
-Meaning that if you have / in a ZFS dataset then /usr should be on a ZFS dataset as well.
-You cannot have / on a ZFS dataset and /usr on a regular partition.
-I don't foresee a scenario or a reason for why someone would want to put their / on zfs and exclude their /usr from it.
-So this case should be a rare one.

 `recover` - Use this if you want the initrd to throw you into a rescue shell.
 Useful for recovery and debugging purposes.
 * example: linux \<kernel\> recover

-`su` - Single User Mode.
-This is a really crappy implementation of a single user mode.
-But at least it will help you if you forgot to change your password, after installation.
-* example: linux \<kernel\> root=tank/gentoo/root su

-`init` - Specifies the init system to use.
-If the init system isn't located in /sbin/init, you can specific it explictly:
-* example: linux \<kernel\> root=tank/gentoo/root init=/path/to/init

 `redetect` - Use this if you want to have the option to re-scan your /dev/ directory for new devices.